Last Updated on

-- Mix together the olive oil, microplaned garlic, ground coriander, smoked and sweet paprika until you obtain a paste.
-Add 1 more tablespoon oil if you feel is necessary to get the right pasty consistency.
-Pour this over the potatoes and rub the all over with your hands.
+- Mix together the olive oil, grated garlic, ground coriander, smoked and sweet paprika until you obtain a paste.
+Add 1 more tablespoon oil if you feel it is necessary to get the right pasty consistency.
+Pour this over the potatoes and rub them all over with your hands.
 Place the tin in the oven for about 25 minutes or until the potatoes are crisp, golden brown and cooked through.

-- Meanwhile make the sweet chili sauce.
-Combine ¼ water with the rice vinegar, sugar, minced garlic clove and chili flakes in a small saucepan.
+- Meanwhile, make the sweet chili sauce.
+Combine ¼ water with the rice vinegar, sugar, grated garlic clove and chili flakes in a small saucepan.
 Bring everything to a boil and let simmer for about 5 minutes, stirring often.

-- Combine the rest ⅛ cup water with the cornstarch and whisk the mixture into the boiling sauce stirring continuously for 1 minute.
-Turn of the heat and let the sauce cool down before serving.
+- Combine the rest 1/8 cup water with the cornstarch and whisk the mixture into the boiling sauce stirring continuously for 1 minute.
+Turn off the heat and let the sauce cool down before serving.

 - Serve the potatoes and sweet chili sauce with a salad on the side.